tcbegley/rl/examples/nanoChatGPT/README.md

 git submodule update
 ```

+Make sure you have PyTorch installed.
 From this directory, you can install extra requirements for running these examples with

 ```sh
 pip install -r requirements.txt